Evolution of star clusters with initial bulk rotation via N-body simulations: Results

 \subsection{Dynamical evolution of binary systems and single stars}

 In this section, we investigate the impact of the binary fraction, metallicity, and initial bulk rotation on the dynamical evolution of star clusters.
+We examine the change in global parameters and the rate of change of the number of objects present in the system.

-Figure~\ref{fig:4params} shows the evolution of cluster parameters such as the tidal radius $r_{\rm t}$, the half-mass radius $r_h$, the core radius $r_c$, and the mass of the core $m_c$ in four panels from top to bottom.
+Figure~\ref{fig:4params} shows the evolution of cluster parameters such as the tidal radius $r_{\rm t}$ (panel (a)), the core radius $r_c$ (panel (b)), the mass of the core $m_c$ (panel (c)), and the half-mass radius $r_h$ (panel (d)) in four panels from top to bottom.
 The core radius is the fundamental global parameter used for the characterization of the central structure of star clusters.
 The core mass is the mass of the stars within the core radius.
 The example models are the 4 models with 15k stars, $f_{\rm bin}=50\%$, $Z=0.01$ and different $\omega_0$.
 Colors represent the bulk rotation of the models.

 First, there is the time evolution of $r_{\rm t}$ in panel (a) of Fig.~\ref{fig:4params}. $r_{\rm t}$ decreases over time, and it is seen that the models with $\omega_0={1.2, 1.8}$ show a faster decrease over time compared to models with $\omega_0=[0.0, 0.6]$.
 However, during further evolution, models with $\omega_0=[0.0, 0.6]$ reach and even surpass the rate of change of $r_{\rm t}$ of models with high rotation.
 This leads to earlier cluster dissolution.